SoftwareAG/c8y-docs/src/documents/guides/reference/device-management.html.md

 #### c8y\_CellInfo

-*c8y\_CellInfo* provides information about the closest mobile cell towers.
+*c8y\_CellInfo* provides detailed information about the closest mobile cell towers.
+When the functionality is activated, the location of the device is determined based on this fragment, in order to track the device whereabouts when GPS tracking is not available.

 |Name|Type|Description|
 |:---|:---|:----------|